 - The sponsorship method promotes accountability

-- The model focus on powerlessness might not be effective on everyone
+- The model focus on powerlessness might not be effective for everyone

 - Most twelve-step programs are not a fit for humanists or atheists